marikomakhm/ada-project/TrovatelliT.github.io/text.md

     <figcaption>Diagram representation of Panama Papers dataset (source: Neo4j)</figcaption>
 </figure>

-Now that we know what we have to work with, let's have a look at what it tells us.
+Now that we know what we have to work with, let's have a look at what the data can tell us.

 ## Which countries were involved?